Sgùrr nan Eugallt from Coireshubh

 | |||

-Given Sgùrr nan Eugallt's remote location and rugged appearance, this Corbett peak overlooking Loch Hourn, is surprisingly straightforward to bag.
+Despite its remote setting and rugged appearance, this Corbett is surprisingly straightforward to climb.

-The route described here, which starts from above Kinloch Hourn, is the most direct and follows an old stalkers path for the first 600m of ascent, above which a faint path hugs a line of old fence-posts for most of the remaining height.
+The route described here begins above Kinloch Hourn and follows an old stalkers' path for much of the ascent onto Sgùrr nan Eugallt's north-east ridge.
+From there, a faint path alongside a line of old iron fence-posts leads most of the remaining way to the summit.

 Route description